abhishekgoyal-a11y/Open-Cart-App-Testing/README.md

 ### Automated Scenarios

-- Automated login, registration, search and logout processes, ensuring coverage of all relevant scenarios and test data.
+- Automated login, registration, search, product display page and logout processes, ensuring coverage of all relevant scenarios and test data.
 - Implemented field-level validation to ensure data integrity.
 - Checked seamless page navigation for a smooth user experience.
 - Verified alert messages and placeholder text for accurate and user-friendly feedback.